UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 Tasks:

-- Creat a line plot with the average value of all stocks over time, instead of giving each company its own line.
+- Create a line plot with the average value of all stocks over time, instead of giving each company its own line.
-*Hint: This will requite aggregating using mean for your x-axis values.*
+*Hint: This will require aggregating using the mean for your x-axis values.*

 <codeblock id="01_10">

 - Remember that the column names should be in quotes, e.g. `y='price'`.
 - Look at the dataframe by typing `stocks.columns` if you are unsure about the exact column names.
-- Remember that the string syntax for creating and average is `'mean(column_name)'`
+- Remember that the string syntax for creating an average is `'mean(column_name)'`

 </codeblock>
 </exercise>